 Food Logistics: The driver shortage continues to plague the industry.
 What is your company doing to hire/retain drivers and/or attract new talent?

 Zwirkoski: Arrive is obsessed with setting up our carrier partners and the individuals behind the wheel for success.
 We know when our partners thrive, we thrive.
 Recently, Arrive launched a campaign called “Carrier Obsession.”
 It is an internal and external initiative that prioritizes the needs of our carriers and is meant to make their lives easier and our partnerships that much better.
 It starts with simple things like listening to our carriers, understanding what they want and need and avoiding trying to bait them into freight that is not a good fit.
 It includes digging into administrative needs they may have, and simply catering to them based on what their business and drivers want.
-Additionally, Arrive has launched Arrive EDGE for Carriers, our online freight portal, and Triumph Quick Pay.
+Additionally, Arrive has launched a carrier portal and Triumph Quick Pay.
 Both carrier products are meant to improve the experience carriers and drivers have when partnering with us.
 Getting them paid faster and giving them more visibility and access to the freight they want are all part of the investment.
 In the next quarter or so, we will also be rolling out a carrier loyalty program.

 Food Logistics: Driver safety is also of top concern.
 What is your company doing to ensure driver safety?